sachinrawat6264384464/python-Advance-projects/README.md

 5.It simulates a real café environment, where waiters (referred to as "better" in the program) take orders and process payments.

 # 3. LIBRARY MANAGEMENT SYSTEM
---->working: This Python script implements a Library Management System that allows three types of users—teachers, students, and administrators—to log in and perform various tasks related to books.
+# working: This Python script implements a Library Management System that allows three types of users—teachers, students, and administrators—to log in and perform various tasks related to books.
 The system interacts with a MySQL database using the mysql.connector library and utilizes bcrypt for password hashing and authentication.
 Main Components & Functionality:
 1. User Authentication & Role-Based Access.
 2. Teacher Login & Operations.
 3. Student Login & Operations.
 4. Admin Login & Privileges.
 5. Database Connectivity & Queries
 # 4. CONTACT APP
-Working of the Contact Diary App
+# Working of the Contact Diary App
 The Contact Diary App is a Python-based application that allows users to store, search, count, and delete contacts using a MySQL database.
 It provides a menu-driven interface for easy interaction and ensures that contacts are securely stored and managed.

 1️⃣ Database Connection and Table Creation